-- Ensure that (prior to starting the apprenticeship), both employer and apprentice understand the detail of the learning journey and their respective commitments to this - Provide the agreed training content to support the apprentice's development as commissioned by the employer - Ensure that the requirements of the apprenticeship are fully reflected in the performance management process and that this is represented in the associated portfolio and ensure that any gaps are filled through their work with the apprentice - Support the apprentice throughout the learning journey, review evidence of prior learning, providing advice and guidance on learning strategies and tools that support the apprentice's progress and maximises their potential - Provide support and guidance to the employer in their delivery of the apprenticeship, providing any training if required - Ensure that consistent standards are being maintained through the on-programme assessment process via internal verification Mentor role We encourage organisations to appoint a mentor for the ivientoi roie apprentice.
+310/AP03 Training Provider role• Ensure that (prior to starting the apprenticeship), bot employer and apprentice understand the detail of the l journey and their respective commitments to this • Provide the agreed training content to support the ap development as commissioned by the employer • Ensure that the requirements of the apprenticeship a reflected in the performance management process and is represented in the associated portfolio and ensure t gaps are filled through their work with the apprentice • Support the apprentice throughout the learning journ evidence of prior learning, providing advice and guidal learning strategies and tools that support the apprentice progress and maximises their potential • Provide support and guidance to the employer in the of the apprenticeship, providing any training if required • Ensure that consistent standards are being maintained th learning pprentice's are fully nd that this that any ney, review ance on ice's eir delivery d the on-programme assessment process via internal verification Mentor role We encourage organisations to appoint a mentor for the apprentice.
 The mentor will be a suitable colleague within the employing organisation.
 (We define mentoring as 'The learning and development partnership between somebody who has experience and somebody who wants to learn).
-Where applicable, the Mentor will: Commit to the learning process by active listening and ask questions to help the apprentice to make decisions, judgements and take action Help to develop understanding through sharing own experience and examples and support different ways of thinking by offering new perspectives Provide additional information if requested on project management related topics Assist the apprentice to develop self-reflective skills, providing guidance on the process of coming to conclusions, by thinking through the implications Provide support for action planning Advise on other development opportunities e.g. opportunities for specific coaching, training, work place training or informal learning methods •Address any additional support issues, meeting with the employer if required by the apprentice to discuss and progress any concerns
+Where applicable, the Mentor will: Commit to the learning process by active listening and ask questions to help the apprentice to make decisions, judgements and take action Help to develop understanding through sharing own experience and examples and support different ways of thinking by offering new perspectives Provide additional information if requested on project management related topics Assist the apprentice to develop self-reflective skills, providing guidance on the process of coming to conclusions, by thinking through the implications Provide support for action planning Advise on other development opportunities e.g. opportunities for specific coaching, training, work place training or informal learning methods Address any additional support issues, meeting with the employer if required by the apprentice to discuss and progress any concerns On-programme a ssessment